MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-workspace-to-microsoft-cloud-app-security.md

 ---
-title: Connect Google Workspace to Cloud App Security
+title: Connect Google Workspace to Defender for Cloud Apps
-description: This article provides information about how to connect your Google Workspace to Cloud App Security using the API connector for visibility and control over use. ms.date: 11/27/2019 ms.topic: how-to
+description: This article provides information about how to connect your Google Workspace to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 11/27/2019 ms.topic: how-to
 ---
-# Connect Google Workspace to Microsoft Cloud App Security
+# Connect Google Workspace to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Google Workspace account using the connector APIs.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Google Workspace account using the connector APIs.
 This connection gives you visibility into and control over Google Workspace use.
-For information about how Cloud App Security protects Google Workspace, see [Protect Google Workspace](protect-google-workspace.md).
+For information about how Defender for Cloud Apps protects Google Workspace, see [Protect Google Workspace](protect-google-workspace.md).

 ## Configure Google Workspace